liu1145141919810/Projecting-for-Algriculture/README.md

 `The changes are made accroding to the changes of most benificial planting method` 7)After the first season, the next loop for planting would be activated for the season 2, and the priority queue would be modulated for this period
 8)The results would be stored in the related attributes for updating the original data and output the results
+### 3) Warning:
+Although the brief framework has been constructed in a not bad degree, there may be still a lot of glitches needing debugging